TryGhost/nodecmsguide/README.md

 ## Netlify

-headlesscms.org is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.
+nodecms.guide is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.

 ## License
 This project is licensed under the [MIT license](http://opensource.org/licenses/MIT).